Allen Weisselberg: Career

-Payments to Stormy Daniels
+Payments to Stormy Daniels and Karen McDougal

 Michael Cohen, Trump's personal lawyer at the start of his presidency, said that Weisselberg had arranged for the Trump Organization to pay Cohen $35,000 a month, to reimburse him for hush money Trump had asked Cohen to pay adult film actress Stormy Daniels in the weeks before the 2016 election, to keep her from talking publicly about an affair she says she had with Trump.
 In July 2018, Weisselberg was subpoenaed to testify before a federal grand jury regarding the Cohen investigation.
 Weisselberg was granted limited witness immunity for his testimony.
 New York County District Attorney Cyrus Vance Jr. was also investigating Weisselberg.
 When the federal investigation by the U.S. District Court for the Southern District of New York "effectively concluded" in July 2019, Vance issued new subpoenas in connection with the hush-money payments.
 Weisselberg's federal immunity does not extend to state investigations.
+In May 2024, former Trump Organization comptroller Jeffrey McConney testified that Wiesselberg instructed him to make reimbursement payment to Cohen in 2017.
+It has also been acknowledged that Weisselberg signed some of the reimbursement checks to Cohen.

-Tax Fraud and Prison
+On May 13, during court testimony, Cohen linked Weisselberg to not only the Stormy Daniels payment, but also to the Karen McDougal hush money payment which was accepted by the National Enquirer to publish McDougal's "catch-and-kill" story.
+According to Cohen, Weisselberg provided him with the financial advice which inspired him to make the McDougal payment, telling him to not make it through the Trump Organization, but instead find more creative ways to make it.
+This in turn foreshadowed the way he would make the Daniels payment.
+Cohen further stated that Weisselberg coordinated the repayment to him after he made the hush money payment for Daniels on Trump's behalf.
+Notes also revealed Weisselberg’s role in Cohen's reimbursement payments.
+Cohen also testified that he and Weisselberg personally went into Trump's 26th floor Trump Tower office to discuss the reimbursement payments in the short time after the 2016 election victory.